-In this article I’ll tell you how to share USB dongle over network, what dongles are and how to duplicate a dongle.
+If we can’t avoid using dongles, we need to simplify working with them to the max.
+In this article, I’ll tell you how to share USB dongle over the network, what dongles are and how to duplicate a dongle.

 That’s it!
 You can clone USB dongle and use it as if it is attached to your machine directly.

 A free version of Donglify allows you to send the invites for connection to other users, which is very convenient if you have no opportunity to connect any remote HASP USB key or any other device by yourself.
 Also, you can always test a paid subscription for free for 30 days.

 It is illegal to crack and duplicate hardware key, and please do not bother even googling this topic.
 Software solutions that claim to backup dongles are actually emulators, crackers.
 Do not use such software, if you don’t want any legal issues.
 The software solutions above will help to share dongle without breaking any policy and will help to provide secure access to the dongle.
 They work as a dongle sharing hub but doesn’t require any additional hardware or software tools.
 You may easily share USB dongle between two computers just after sign in to your Donglify account.